wang-q/cbp/doc/developer.md

     ls -l binaries/zlib.*.tar.gz
     ```

-3. Ensure you have the GitHub CLI installed and authenticated
+3. GitHub CLI should be installed and authenticated by the repository owner
     ```bash
     gh auth login